ansible-collections/netapp.ontap/roles/na_ontap_vserver_delete/README.md

 ------------

 - ONTAP collection.
-- ONTAP with REST support (9.6 or later).
+- ONTAP with REST support (9.7 or later).

 - The module requires the jmespath python package.
+- If json_query is not found, you may need to install the community.general collection.
+- C(ansible-galaxy collection install community.general)

 Role Variables
 --------------